zeekielcodes/zeekielcodes/README.md

 Frontend Web Developer
 ----------------------

-I recently found passion for frontend web development, I always look for opportunities to learn, network and share ideas.
+I am a passionate and creative frontend web developer, I always look for opportunities to learn, network and share ideas.

 *   🌍  I'm based in Lagos, Nigeria
 *   🖥️  See my portfolio at [thefacecodes](http://thefacecodes.web.app)